Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Proof of Theorems and on C1alpha rectifiability

-\begin{rk} Condition \ref{e:rect1} is slightly stronger than what we actually need.
+\begin{rk} Condition \ref{e:rect1} in Theorem \ref{rect1} is slightly stronger than what we actually need.
 In fact, it implies that $J^{\mu}_{1,\alpha}(x)< \infty$ (see Lemma \ref{2implies1} below).
 We use the latter condition to apply Theorem \ref{theoremb}.
-It also implies that $\int_0^1\beta_{\mu,2}(x,r)^2 \frac{dr}{r} < \infty$, which is a necessary hypothesis for applying Theorem \ref{azzamtolsa}.
+It also implies that $\int_0^1\beta_{\mu,2}(x,r)^2 \frac{dr}{r} < \infty$, which is a necessary hypothesis for applying Theorem \ref{t:ENV}.
 Notice that assuming only boundedness of the $L^1$ Bishop-Jones square function would not guarantee the set to be rectifiable (see \cite{tolsaarxiv}).

-Moreover, let us note that the density assumptions in Theorem \ref{rect1} are the same as the ones in Theorem \ref{rectinfty}.
-We will again use that $0< \theta^{d *}(\mu,x)<\infty$ in order to apply Theorem \ref{azzamtolsa}.
-We will use the fact that $0< \theta^d_{*}(\mu,x)$ in order to be able to compare $\beta$ numbers computed with respect to $\mu$ and those computed using $\mathcal{H}^d$.
-However, we do not need to assume that, as the lower bound on the lower density also follows from Theorem \ref{azzamtolsa}, as a rectifiable set has positive lower density almost everywhere. \end{rk}
+As observed in the introduction, the density assumptions of Theorem \ref{t:ENV} are weaker than the ones in Theorem \ref{azzamtolsa}.
+Note again that, if $\mu$ is rectifiable then it has $0< \theta_*^d({\mu},x)$ $\mu$-almost everywhere (for a proof, see \cite{raananmatt1}), so the following lemmas apply to $\mu$ in Theorem \ref{rect1}.
+We will use the fact that $0< \theta^d_{*}(\mu,x)$ in order to be able to compare $\beta$-numbers computed with respect to $\mu$ and those computed using $\mathcal{H}^d$ and the fact that $\theta^{d *}(\mu,x) < \infty$ to compare $L^1$ and $L^2$ Jones functions. \end{rk}

 \begin{lem} Let $\mu$ be a Radon measure on $\R^n$ and let $x$ such that $\theta^{d *}(\mu,x)<\infty$ and $J^{\mu}_{2,\alpha}(x) < \infty$.
 Then, $J^{\mu}_{1,\alpha}(x) < \infty$. \end{lem} \begin{proof} It is enough to prove there exists $r_x >0$ such that if $r<r_x$,